SAWGraph/public/contributing-guidelines.md

 - `egad:1234`

 # Versioning
 Integers are used for version numbers.
 ABox version numbers (for sets of triples) are not tied to TBox version numbers.
-ABox version numbers increase when new data is involved, which may be additional data or additional attributes for current data.
+ABox version numbers increase when new data is involved, which may be additional data or additional attributes for current data, but do not change for minor updates or error corrections.

 # Provenance